 What Do You Think?

 I disagree.
-I think they’d accelerate and improve interpersonal connections for anyone willing to take the time to make and read them.
+I think manuals accelerate and improve interpersonal connections between those willing to take the time to make and read them.

 Which side are you on?

-Let us know your thoughts, or improvement ideas in the comments below.
-Even better, make a user manual of your own and send it to us!
+Let me know your thoughts or improvement ideas in the comments below.
+Even better, make a user manual of your own and send it to me!

 I love this idea!
 Check out Jonny Miller’s “How to Human” manual in progress.